wowsiddanth/tp/docs/DeveloperGuide.md

 ![CreateSequenceDiagram](images/CreateSequenceDiagram.png)
 _Sequence diagram for creating an event_<br>

 * Note that LogicManager is called using execute("create n/Orientation d/08-01-2021 t/1000").
-This information was truncated to reduce clutter in diagram.<br>
+This information was truncated to reduce clutter in the diagram.<br>
 * The event is only added if there are no other events in the model that have the same name.
 This is checked using the `hasEvent` method.

 The following sequence diagram shows how a create operation gets its arguments from the prefixes: